Popularity

 Project Status

-The package is confirmed to work against the current LTS Julia v1.4 release and the latest release on Linux, macOS, and Windows.
+The package is confirmed to build and work against Julia v1.9 and the current release and the latest release on Linux, macOS, and Windows.
 It is also tested against nightly.

 Contributing and Questions